programmerraja/MyBlog/content/notes/2024/LLM Observability And Eval.md

  A HIGH EFFICACY METHOD FOR LLM HALLUCINATION DETECTION

-The Correctness and Context Adherence metrics in the Galileo console are powered by ChainPoll-Correctness and ChainPoll-Adherence,
+The Correctness and Context Adherence metrics in the Galileo console are powered by ChainPoll-Correctness and ChainPoll-Adherence

  ChainPoll-based metric for each of these cases.